ElijahJohn1204/etch-a-sketch/README.md

 Created a grid that can be changed in size.
 If mouse hovers over squares on grid they become black, appearing colored in.
 They can be erased by pressing an erase button below.

+Later added functionality that makes the color random.